americocunhajr/ARBO/README.md

 - ObjFun_SEIR_SEI.m - Sets up the objective function used in the main file for the inverse problem
 - main_SEIR_SEI_MC_XX.m - Compute the propagation of uncertainties via Monte Carlo method

+A description C++ program can be seen inside model_enrichment directory, where you can find a README file with instructions.

 ## Software History

 This code was developed to simulate the nonlinear dynamics of a epidemic model to describe Zika Virus outbreak in Brazil.
 It also solves an inverse problem to calibrate the underlying dynamic model parameters using real data as reference.
 These results are reported in the following paper: